 Today, ayahuasca continues to be used for these purposes in traditional healing ceremonies and is also gaining popularity as a tool for spiritual growth and self-discovery in Western countries.

 Ayahuasca has become increasingly popular in recent years, attracting people from all over the world to the Amazon in search of spiritual and personal growth.
-With the rise of “ayahuasca tourism,” non-indigenous people are seeking out the experience as a way to connect with their spiritual selves, have a transformative experience, heal treatment-resistant psychological conditions, or simply for the adventure.
+With the rise of “ayahuasca tourism,” non-indigenous people are seeking out the experience as a way to connect with their spiritual selves, have a transformative experience, heal treatment-resistant health conditions, or simply for the adventure.

 While this trend has brought in significant income for local communities and shamanic guides, it also raises concerns about the preservation of traditional knowledge, the potential for exploitation, and the safety and well-being of tourists.
 It is helpful to understand the cultural significance of ayahuasca and to respect the traditional practices and beliefs of indigenous communities.